CSD-FOSS-Team/genume/.github/CONTRIBUTING.md

   Don't simply put: "Fix issue #5".
   Also don't directly use the issue title as the PR title.
   An issue title is to briefly describe what is wrong, while a PR title is to briefly describe what is changed.
-  A better example is: "Add Ensure parameter to New-Item cmdlet", with "Fix #5" in the PR's body.
+  A better example is: "Patch GUI refresh button", with "Fix #5" in the PR's body.
 * When you create a pull request, including a summary about your changes in the PR description.
   The description is used to create change logs,